ryanbahan/fitlit-1911/README.md

 1. Fork and/or clone/download this repo
 2. Change into the directory
 3. Install dependencies via `npm install`
-4. Open index.html a browser
+4. Open index.html in a browser

 ### 4. Deployment